Determination of the market exit direction from flats and triangles

 Unlike classic technical analysis indicators, COT indicator signals are universal since they can work without adjusting to history.

 Net position indicator allows you to determine the most likely exit direction from a flat or a triangle.
-Nevertheless, before complete breakouts, false price shocks (long shadows in the direction opposite to the nearby breakout) often occur, so this signal of COT indicator should be considered as the one warning that a market entry signal can appear soon.
+Nevertheless, before complete breakouts, false price shocks (long shadows in the direction opposite to the nearby breakout) often occur, so this signal of COT indicator should be considered as the one warning that a market entry point can appear soon.

 For instance, if a triangle is formed, large speculators are selling and hedgers are buying, then the probability of a breakout down increases.
 If this happens, you can look for a breakout or a pullback entry in this direction and consider such trade as a conservative one (the opinion of large speculators is similar to a technical picture).